RussellCarey/RussellCarey/README.md

 **Learning in progress**: Improving my Front-end skills and Ruby/Rails.

-**Main project in the works**: Lots of Fron End work with the startup I work with.
+**Main project in the works**: Lots of Front End work with the startup I work with.

 ## Things I work with..: